 This course is a continuation of CHN101 for learning standard, modern Mandarin Chinese.
 Emphasis is placed on increased accuracy and proficiency in listening, speaking, reading and writing skills.

-Recommended Prereq: CHN101 or one year of high school Chinese or its equivalent.
-(3 lec/0 lab) 3 sem hrs
+Recommended Prereg: CHN101 or one year of high school Chinese or its equivalent.

 College Success Topics (COL)